MQTT overview¶

 How it works¶

-When you click Enable (switching it from Off to On), the applet saves all broker settings and opens a connection to the broker.
-It subscribes to every topic listed in the Topics field.
-Incoming messages appear in the message log as topic: value lines; the log retains the last 50 lines.
-Topics prefixed with * in the Topics field additionally push their latest value to the panadapter as an overlay.
+When you click Enable (switching it from Off to On), the applet loads the MQTT password from the system keychain, saves all broker settings, and opens a connection to the broker.
+It subscribes to every topic configured in the MQTT Settings dialog.
+Incoming messages appear in the message log as topic: value lines; outgoing published messages appear as TX topic: value lines.
+The log retains the last 50 lines.
+Topics prefixed with * in the subscription list additionally push their latest value to the panadapter as an overlay.
 Publish buttons let you send a fixed payload to a fixed topic in a single click while connected.

 Clicking Enable again (switching it from On to Off) disconnects immediately and clears any panadapter overlays.